The Annual Review Of The Exposure Control Plan Must Document

 Final Thoughts

 Your workers depend on you to keep them safe.
-Still, the regulatory framework exists for good reason – to prevent injuries and illnesses that could be avoided with proper attention and action.
+The regulatory framework exists for good reason – to prevent injuries and illnesses that could be avoided with proper attention and action.
 Don’t let another year pass hoping everything will be fine.

 Take action today.
-Also, identify one gap you noticed in this review and commit to fixing it within 30 days.
-Small steps lead to meaningful change.
+Worth adding: identify one gap you noticed in this review and commit to fixing it within 30 days.
+Practically speaking, small steps lead to meaningful change.
 Your team will thank you for it.

 Remember: safety isn’t a destination but a journey of continuous improvement.
 Keep moving forward.